protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 A contract is an initial program that gets deployed to the blockchain, initiating the logic for your app and allowing access to resources you create and the capabilities that come with them.

-Two most common constructs in a contract are resources and interfaces.
+Two of the most common constructs in a contract are resources and interfaces.

 #### Resources